18 - 22 August 2024

 Paper 13132-41

-Design, performance, and field operation of twisting heliostats for highest concentration and temperature
+Design, performance, and field operation of twisting heliostats for 3,000-sun concentration and high temperature

 Abstract